 Robert Greene uses stories, anecdotes and examples to prove his points.
 Most of those are hundreds years old but you will also find quite a few modern ones.
 It doesn't matter.
 Those rules do not change over time and it was as useful to know them in the medieval times as it is today.

 The biggest gain for you is in the ability to see those rules when others employ them.
 You'll start to notice people cunning and scheming for their own gains.
 That means you'll be able to defend yourself and also to stay in the shadow if you don't want open war.
 However, if you're after gaining power, you might want to use those laws for you own benefit.
 Your choice.

 Some say that many of the laws contradict each other.
 That's true and even the author admits that as for most of the so-called "laws" he provided reversals, which are circumstances under which they shouldn't be used.

 It's not a manual for getting to the top.
 You'll still have to think a lot but The 48 Laws of Power give you all the tools you need.

 Forget about other books by Robert Greene.
 The 48 Laws of Power is the one you want.

-This is the only e-book you need to start picking up girls on the streets of your beautiful city.
-And the best part is that it's free!
+The only e-book you need to start picking up girls on the streets of your beautiful city.

 Just as I was lucky with What Every Body Is Saying when it comes to body language, I was even more so when it comes to texting.